info@wisy.de

 To do this, simply imagine a bathtub into which you pour water and throw a handful of confetti.

-Water flows over an overflow, taking suspended matter floating on the surface with it.
+Water flows over an overflow and takes suspended matter floating on the surface with it.
 This prevents the formation of a barrier layer on the water.

-If you were to vary the water level in your bathtub only by alternately pulling the plug and adding water, the confetti would always remain on the surface of the water.
-If you keep adding confetti, eventually the entire surface will be covered - a barrier layer will have formed.
+If you only changed the water level in your bath by alternately pulling the plug and adding water, the confetti would always remain on the surface of the water.
+If you keep adding confetti, the entire surface will eventually be covered - a barrier layer will have formed.

-What can you do to get rid of this?
-You simply turn the tap on full and wait until the bathtub overflows.
+What can you do to remove this?
+Simply turn the tap on full and wait for the bath to drain via the overflow.

-When the water reaches the overflow drain at the top of the bathtub, the confetti is automatically drained away and the barrier disappears.
+When the water reaches the overflow at the top of the bath, the confetti is automatically drained away and the barrier layer disappears.

-It is the same in your rainwater tank, where the confetti is the pollen, and the overflow drain of the bathtub is the overflow siphon of your rainwater system.
+The same applies to your rainwater tank, with the confetti representing the pollen and the bathtub overflow representing the overflow siphon of your rainwater system.

 So you can quickly see why the correct dimensioning of your rainwater tank is so important for the quality of your rainwater.